 Assessing sheep after a bushfire

-Wool is a good insulator protecting the sheep's body from intense radiant heat.
+Wool is a good insulator that protects the sheep's body from intense radiant heat.
 Sheep in full wool are less likely to suffer severe burns than sheep off-shears.
 The outside of the fleece can be quite charred, yet the underlying skin may be completely unaffected.

 After a fire, teams from Agriculture Victoria are assigned impacted areas to assess damage and animal and human welfare needs.
 The initial concern will be to destroy livestock that are suffering.